Kraken VS Bitstamp: Crypto Exchange Comparison

 Jesse Powell was asked by Mt.
 Gox CEO Mark Karpelès to join the rest of the team in bringing the company back on its feet.
 During that period, he began thinking about what could happen if he tried to found his own platform and run things differently, minimizing the risk of hackers.
 That same year, he created Kraken, with headquarters in San Francisco, California.

 Kraken quickly rose to be one of the largest digital currency platforms when it comes to exchanges in euro volume and market liquidity.
 Powell came to value high-tech security measures above all and doesn’t tighten his belt when it comes to investing in more secure ways to store the funds of Kraken’s customers.
 As a result, traders come to the platform drawn by its functionality and reliability.

-Bitstamp is a crypto exchange founded by Nejc Kodrich and Damian Merlak in 2011, in their home country Slovenia.
+Bitstamp is a popular trading platform and Bitcoin exchange founded by Nejc Kodric and Damian Merlak in 2011, in their home country Slovenia.
 The founders’ idea was to create a trusted platform which meant that they had to move some of its operations someplace where the sale of cryptocurrencies will be guided.

 In 2016, Bitstamp moved to Luxembourg and became the first nationally licensed exchange, which means that it follows the same laws just as any other financial institution in the country, and the European Union as well.

 One of the most important things when looking at crypto exchanges is to check whether they also support fiat-to-crypto exchanges.
 If you’re a beginner you would need to trade fiat currencies in order to purchase your first digital assets.
 Luckily, both Kraken and Bitstamp allow this type of trades.